sambeck87/react_redux_project/README.md

 ## ❓ FAQ <a name="faq"></a>

-- **[Can this project be used in any browser?]**
+- **Can this project be used in any browser?**

-  - [This project was created and proved in firefox v107.
-You can try run it in older version but this project couldn't work well]
+  - This project was created and proved in firefox v107 and Chrome v109.
+You can try running it in older versions but this project may not work well.

-- **[Can I use the code of this project]**
+- **Can I use the code of this project**

-  - [Sure.
+  - Sure.
 We will be happy to colaborate with this project.
-This project has MIT license]
+This project is MIT licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>